icco/CSC300/termpaper/ideas.md

  * have an importance section in the ethical question section
  * talk about how 1.03 is utilitarian
  * SE Code 2.00
+ * Bringing attention to issues instead of hiding the issue.
+   * "sweep it under the rug instead of confronting the issue" - Dr. Turner 3/4 9:36am